UtopiOne/wikipedia-cli/README.md

 # Wikipedia CLI
-Basic CLI for Wikipedia.
+Read wikipedia articles inside your terminal.

 ## How to use

-To run, open the directory of the target build and type:
+To run, open the directory of the target build in the shell and type:

 ```
 $ ./wikipedia-cli [your query]